wmolina-cyber/azure-part1/README.md

 ---

 ## Future Parts
 This is Part 1 of a multi-part lab.
-In Part 2, we will focus on connecting and configuring these VMs for communication and further tasks.
+In Part 2, we will focus on observing traffic between these VMs using Wireshark.

 ---